XYZ: NYC 10 DowningDecember 7, 2011 - January 5, 2012

 XYZ:NYC 10 Downing – an exhibition by Australian artists Leslie Eastman and Natasha Johns-Messenger.

 A collaborative team since 2004, their work has historically focused on exploring real and perceived space through interventions in interior architecture.
-For XYZ:NYC 10 Downing, the pair will seek to challenge the perception of visitors through a three-part series of optical site installations designed to force visitors to experience and interpret alternate points of view.
+For XYZ:NYC 10 Downing, the pair sought to challenge the perception of visitors through a three-part series of optical site installations designed to force visitors to experience and interpret alternate points of view.

 Exhibition runs Dec 7 to Dec 23, 2011.
 Open on Tues- Sun 1pm to 8pm.

 Special hours on Dec 27 to 30, 2011.
 Open 1pm to 5pm

 The course of the exhibition featured a series of staged “performances” in which participant viewers engaged in the video headset installation, Synoptic 3.
 The piece was viewed daily or by appointment.
 There was also a panel discussion, “In the Eye of the Beholder: Ethical Dimensions of Perception” held December 14.
 The panel discussed the work in relation to both the philosophical and psychological dimensions of perception in the context of the exhibition XYZ:NYC 10 Downing.

 Several student groups were invited to tour the exhibition including a group from public school PS3, City As Alternative High School, LGBT student groups, as well as from the local private school Little Red Schoolhouse.
 A scavenger-hunt children’s workshop took place on December 10.